OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 ## `main` function

 Each Office Script must contain a `main` function with the `ExcelScript.Workbook` type as its first parameter.
-When the function is executed, Excel application invokes this `main` function by providing the workbook as its first parameter.
+When the function is executed, the Excel application invokes this `main` function by providing the workbook as its first parameter.
 Hence, it is important to not modify the basic signature of the `main` function once you have either recorded the script or created a new script from the code editor.

 ```typescript
 function main(workbook: ExcelScript.Workbook) {